hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 ![](../media/why-static-languages-suffer-from-complexity/chad-meme.png)

-The purpose of this writeup is only to convey the intuition behind the statics-dynamics biformity and not to provide a formal proof -- for the latter, please refer to an awesome library called [`type-operators`] (by the same guy who implemented Smallfuck on types).
+The purpose of this writeup is only to convey the intuition behind the statics-dynamics biformity and not to provide a formal proof -- for the latter, please refer to an awesome library called [`type-operators`] (by the same person who implemented Smallfuck on types).
 In essence, it is an algorithmic macro eDSL that boils down to type-level manipulation with traits: you can define algebraic data types and perform data manipulations on them similar to how you normally do in Rust, but in the end, the whole code will dwell on the type-level.
 For more details, see the [translation rules](https://github.com/sdleffler/type-operators-rs/blob/master/src/lib.rs) and an [excellent guide](https://github.com/sdleffler/type-operators-rs/blob/master/README.md) by the same author.
 Another noteworthy project is [Fortraith], which is a "compile-time compiler that compiles Forth to compile-time trait expressions":

 [`type-operators`]: https://crates.io/crates/type-operators
 [Fortraith]: https://github.com/Ashymad/fortraith